Direct payments are cash sums we pay to people so they can buy the care and support they need.

 All local councils must also offer direct payments to people who lack mental capacity.
 This means people who are unable to decide for themselves whether or not to receive direct payments.
 You may be able to help someone you know in this position by receiving and managing a direct payment on his or her behalf.

-Bedford Borough Council has approved some organisations, which are independent from the Council, to provide a Direct Payments Support Service.
-This includes a range of services to help you set up and manage your Direct Payments, including, for example:
+We have approved approved some organisations, independent from us, that can help you set up personalised support.
+This includes a range of services to help you set up and manage your direct payments, such as:

 - help to identify services you might be interested in

-- advice and assistance with recruiting and employing your own staff, including payroll support - more information on employing a personal assistant is available here
+- advice and assistance with recruiting and employing your own staff like a personal assistant

 - help to identify other suitable agencies if this interests you